EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

   - for example, we specify queueing time to be measured.
 The queues along the packet's route add the measured queueing time to the packet's metadata
   - packets exit the flow at modules acting as exit points.
 The measurements are recorded there as statistics.(as that module's statistics)(containing the total queueing time incurred by the packet

-Certain packets are classified to be entering the flow by FlowMeasurementStarter modules, for example by matching a filter.
+Certain packets are classified **TODO** nem classification itt! -> label! to be entering the flow by FlowMeasurementStarter modules, for example by matching a filter.
 The modules add a FlowTag that describes the kind of measurements requested by the user.
 Based on the FlowTag, the measurements are added to the packet as metadata by certain modules as it travels in the network.

 For example, we specify queueing time to be measured.
 The queues along the packet's route add the measured queueing time to the packet's metadata.
 Packets exit the flow at FlowMeasurementRecorder modules.
 The measurements are recorded there as the FlowMeasurementRecorder module's statistics, containing the total queueing time incurred by the packet.